UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 The file that is run is the app.test.js present inside the containers folder.
 This basically checks if the app.js contains a div element with class name of 'App'.
 Although this seems like a basic test, it is absolutely vital, as this div element is the parent frontend element that contains everything.

-## Implementation

-I have used a library called react-sparklines for the charting requirement.
-I'm still working on the sessions part, it still does not work as of now.
-However, all the other features work very well.
-If the username/password is incorrect, right now it is printed in the logs.
-In a future update, I will print it on the screen.